 The next two doors, set in the long wall, lead into bedrooms at the front and back of the house, but it was the fourth door, the one at the opposite end of the landing that Constance walked towards.

 She was halfway there when the handle creaked downwards until it clicked and the door swung open to the smallest room in the house.
 It was barely big enough to fit a single bed and its dirty window looked onto the surrounding circle of sixty other identical houses in the Ramore Green council estate.
 Constance’s shiny boots stopped on the threshold.
 She shuffled them until they were both exactly halfway on the worn piece of wood separating the landing from the room.

 The walls, like all the others she’d seen in the house, were a mess of ragged wallpaper strips and plaster.

 A slow scrawl cleared dust to leave a message on the glass.

 Constance pursed her lips.

-A door banged against a wall downstairs, Michael and Christopher clattered up ignoring pleas to ‘go easy’.
+A door banged against a wall below, Michael and Christopher clattered upstairs ignoring Mrs Jone’s pleas to ‘go easy’.

 ‘I’m picking our room, muppet,’ said Michael.